 Writers, artists, musicians, photographers and other people who are engaged in creative professions get paid for the use of their works.
 Unfortunately, in real life this statement is not always true.
 We’ll say more, in the modern internet era creators of different intellectual products such as artists, photographers or software developers often get nothing for copying and usage of their works.
 Therefore, let us correct the first sentence and say that people of art MUST get paid.
 Copyright provides such a liability for users of borrowed content.

 Alas, nowadays it’s hard to protect your artwork from unauthorized use.
 In this respect, the Web is especially inhospitable towards photographers.
 You are probably aware of some outrageous photo-thefts discussed in the media.
 If you are a professional or amateur photographer, make sure that your photos are duly protected from illegal use.
+Always create a watermark for your photos.
 If you suspect that they are used illegally somewhere, you can check your suspicions.
 Just use one of the following services.

 What is Google+ ?